 WHAT IS PrEP?

-PrEP stands for “Pre-Exposure Prophylaxis”, meaning it is a tool to stop infection (“prophylaxis”) that is taken before you are exposed to HIV or any other possible harm.
-Current clinical guidelines for PrEP recommend daily use of PrEP medication (Descovy, Truvada or the generic versions) for maximum HIV prevention benefits.
+PrEP stands for “pre-exposure prophylaxis”, meaning it is a tool to stop infection (“prophylaxis”) that is taken before you are exposed to that infection.
+This website is focused on PrEP for stopping HIV.

 PrEP is endorsed by the World Health Organization for people who are HIV negative and at risk for becoming positive.
 It has been shown to be as high as 99% effective at reducing risk for HIV when taken every day (without missing a dose).
 It is so effective that we call the risk “negligible” if a person is correctly taking their daily PrEP.